thcrt/nerd/README.md

-# nerd
+# nerD

-A frontend for the Hetzner DNS API (hetzNERDns).
+nerD, the HetznerDNSmanager.
+A frontend for the Hetzner DNS API.